 (B) Instruments and devices that touch intact mucous membranes but do not penetrate the patient's body surfaces shall be sterilized when possible, or undergo high-level disinfection if they cannot be sterilized before using for each patient;

 (C) Instruments and devices that are able to withstand repeated exposure to heat shall be heat sterilized.
-Sterilization shall be accomplished by autoclave, dry heat, unsaturated chemical vapor, ethylene oxide, or any other FDA/EPA-approved method;
+Sterilization shall be accomplished by autoclave, dry heat, unsaturated chemical vapor, ethylene oxide, hydrogen peroxide gas plasma, or any other FDA/EPA-approved method;

-(D) Instruments and items that cannot withstand heat sterilization shall be subjected to a high level disinfection process;
+(D) Instruments and items that cannot withstand heat sterilization shall be subjected to a high level disinfection process, including compliance with any manufacturer's instructions for disinfection;

 (E) Heat sterilizing devices shall be tested for proper function on a weekly basis by means of a biological monitoring system that indicates microorganism kill.
 Documentation shall be maintained either in the form of a log reflecting dates and person(s) conducting the testing or copies of reports from an independent testing entity.
 The documentation shall be maintained for a period of at least two years.
 In the event of a positive biological spore test, the licensee must take immediate remedial action to ensure that heat sterilization is being accomplished;